-Whether that's from discomfort and you feel you may need to invest in one of the recommended best pillows or your body is simply still wired from a hectic day, you're not alone.
-Nearly half of us miss out on shut-eye as a result of worry and our busy lifestyles, according to The Great British Bedtime Report.
+Whether that's from an uncomfortable sleep set-up (see our guide to the best pillows if you're looking for an upgrade), or because you're still wired from the day—you're not alone.
+Nearly half of us miss out on shut-eye as a result of worry and our busy lifestyles, according to statistics from The Great British Bedtime Report.
 And it’s having a huge impact on our health.

 “Sleep is by far one of the most important factors for someone’s wellbeing,” says expert Penny Weston from MADE.
 “If you haven’t had enough sleep it can affect your metabolism, which can lead to weight gain.
 Plus, it will affect your concentration, making you less productive, and it can also leave you feeling negative and easily agitated.
 Sleep deprivation can also be the cause of serious illnesses.”

 But fear not, there are plenty of techniques when it comes to knowing how to fall asleep easier and how to sleep better.

 Forget counting sheep.
 If you’re struggling to drift off, here are five ways to speed up your bedtime wind down and catch that all-important Zzzs.

 Knowing how to fall asleep when you're anxious or stressed can feel impossible.
 This stress might also lead to sleep anxiety and the start of a cycle of poor sleep.
 If you toss and turn a lot in the night, it could also cause sleep divorce between you and your partner.
 Luckily, there is an easy solution that should have you drifting off within minutes.
 Enter—breathing meditations for sleep.

 Controlling your breathing can cause the stress hormones adrenaline and cortisol to drop, which deactivates the stress cycle and calms both your body and mind.